-The Joe Glover Trust is a Hampshire based children’s cancer charity working with families and specialist children’s cancer units across Hampshire, Dorset, Wiltshire, West Sussex, the Isle of Wight and the Channel Islands.
+The Joe Glover Trust is a local children’s cancer charity, based in Hampshire, working with families and specialist children’s cancer units across Hampshire, Dorset, Wiltshire, West Sussex, the Isle of Wight and the Channel Islands.

-The Trust was formed in 2007 following the death of eight-year-old Joe Glover to Non-Hodgkins Lymphoma.
+The Charity was formed in 2007 following the death of eight-year-old Joe Glover to Non-Hodgkin’s Lymphoma.

-All children living in Hampshire, Isle of Wight, Dorset, Wiltshire and West Sussex will receive treatment at the specialist children’s cancer unit, the Piam Brown Ward or the Teenage and Young Adult Unit (TYA) at Southampton General Hospital.
+All children and young people living in Hampshire, Isle of Wight, Dorset, Wiltshire and West Sussex will receive treatment at the specialist children’s cancer unit, the Piam Brown Ward or the Teenage and Young Adult Unit (TYA) at Southampton General Hospital.
 They will also receive treatment at their local shared care hospital such as Royal Hampshire County Hospital in Winchester, Queen Alexandra Hospital in Portsmouth or Basingstoke, Poole, Salisbury Hospitals.

 Our charity has been supporting children and their families at Piam Brown Ward since 2007 and has helped hundreds of families since then.
 Families of children can apply to The Joe Glover Trust for a financial grant.

-To make sure your money gets to the families who need it, we work in conjunction with the Social Workers on the Piam Brown Ward.
+To make sure your money gets to the families who need it, we work in conjunction with the Social Workers on the Piam Brown Ward and the TYA.
 They provide the vital link between the families and the charity.
 The family’s needs are assessed and validated and a grant application made to the Trust.

-During 2012, 83% of the grants we awarded were for help with household bills and travel expenses to families really struggling financially.
-Sadly 9 of these children lost their battle with cancer.
+During 2018, 94% of the grants we awarded were for help with household bills and travel expenses to families really struggling financially.

 Days Out Programme

 We have developed a Days Out Programme where children and their families can escape for a few days from everything else going on.
 Over the years, we have taken children and their families to The Lion King, Shrek the Musical, Charlie and the Chocolate Factory, Union J, Diversity, Stomp!
 Paulton’s Park, Chessington World of Adventures and the Watercress Line.